-Theoretically, Lemaître derived an approximately linear relationship between the distances and recession velocities of extragalactic nebulae (i.e. galaxies)—in the form still used today (i.e. with the proportionality constant given by the “Hubble-parameter”, the ratio between the rate of change of the scale factor, and the scale factor).
+Theoretically, Lemaître derived an approximately linear relationship between the distances and recession velocities of extragalactic nebulae (i.e. galaxies)—in the form still used today (i.e. with the proportionality constant given by the “Hubble parameter”, the ratio between the rate of change of the scale factor and the scale factor itself).
 He then connected his solution to astronomical observations.
-Relying on averaged data for the ratio between radial velocities (through data due to Str$\ddot{o}$mberg and Slipher) and distances (through data due to Hubble), Lemaître calculated a rough estimate of the “Hubble-parameter”.
-What, in other words, Lemaître thereby did accomplish was to empirically determine the proportionality coefficient of his theoretically derived linear distance-velocity relationship; he thus made a genuine prediction---that, once sufficiently accurate data were available, it would corroborate that linear relationship (roughly with the proportionality coefficient Lemaître had determined).
-By contradistinction, what he \emph{didn’t} do was to provide original empirical evidence for that relationship; he didn’t, and couldn't yet, verify his prediction.
+Relying on averaged data for the ratio between radial velocities (through data due to Str$\ddot{o}$mberg and Slipher) and distances (through data due to Hubble), Lemaître calculated a rough estimate of the “Hubble parameter”.
+What, in other words, Lemaître thereby did accomplish was to empirically determine the proportionality coefficient of his theoretically derived linear distance-velocity relationship.
+He thus made a genuine prediction---that, once sufficiently accurate data were available, they would corroborate that linear relationship (roughly with the proportionality coefficient Lemaître had determined).
+By contradistinction, what he \emph{didn’t} do was to provide original empirical evidence for that relationship; he couldn't yet verify his prediction.